Schema#

 - Parameters:

-dataset_name – Name of the dataset.
-Default is “No_Name”.
+name – The name of the dataset.

 - get_moa_header() InstancesHeader[source]#